cecethea/javascript-tutorial-fr/1-js/05-data-types/05-array-methods/article.md

 alert( result ); // 15
 ```

-The result is the same.
-That's because if there's no initial, then `reduce` takes the first element of the array as the initial value and starts the iteration from the 2nd element.

-The calculation table is the same as above, minus the first row.

-But such use requires an extreme care.
-If the array is empty, then `reduce` call without initial value gives an error.

-Here's an example:
 Le résultat est le même.
 En effet, s'il n'y a pas d'initiale, alors `reduce` prend le premier élément du tableau comme valeur initiale et lance l'itération à partir du deuxième élément.

 Le tableau de calcul est le même que celui ci-dessus, moins la première ligne.